WebAssembly/website/news/2025-03-27-spectec/index.md

 but in plain, readable ASCII.
 This source is then read by the SpecTec implementation, run through a few phases of parsing, meta-level type checking, and translation, and in the end it can spit out various outputs:

-* Latex with bells and whistles (like cross-references),
+* LaTeX with bells and whistles (like cross-references),
 * English prose(!) in Sphinx mark-up,
 * Definitions (and possibly lemmata) for the Coq proof assistant,
 * A machine-readable AST that other external tools can consume.